2020 Hong Kong Legislative Council mass resignations: Oath taking controversy and by-election overturns

-The first instance of unseating members from the Legislative Council for political reason occurred in November 2016, triggered by the oath-taking controversy of several pro-democracy and localist members.
+The first instance of unseating members from the Legislative Council for political reasons occurred in November 2016, triggered by the oath-taking controversy of several pro-democracy and localist camp members.
 On 7 November 2016, the National People's Congress Standing Committee (NPCSC) controversially interpreted Article 104 of the Basic Law of Hong Kong to "clarify" the requirements that the legislators need to swear allegiance to Hong Kong as part of China when they take office, stating that a person "who intentionally reads out words which do not accord with the wording of the oath prescribed by law, or takes the oath in a manner which is not sincere or not solemn" should be barred from taking their public office and cannot retake the oath.
 As a result, two localist members Yau Wai-ching and Baggio Leung of Youngspiration were unseated by the court.
 On 14 July 2017, four more pro-democracy legislators – Leung Kwok-hung, Nathan Law, Yiu Chung-yim and Lau Siu-lai were unseated by the court.

 The vacancies left by the six disqualified members were filled in by the March and November by-elections in 2018.
 However the disqualifications of localist candidates Agnes Chow and Ventus Lau by returning officers, which had been based on their stances on allegiance and independence before the March by-election, was successfully challenged in court, on the basis of the disqualified candidates not having been given any reasonable opportunity to respond to the returning officers' questions which led to their ineligibility.
 Similarly, the election result of the November by-election was overturned by the court regarding the returning officer's decision to disqualify Lau Siu-lai.
 As a result, two pro-democrats Au Nok-hin and Gary Fan who were elected in March 2018 and pro-Beijing independent Chan Hoi-yan in November 2018 were unseated.